verivital/behaverify/README.md

 models will be built in ./examples/EXAMPLE_NAME/models_MODEL_NAME/ where EXAMPLE_NAME is the relevant example, and MODEL_NAME is based on the encoding results will be placed in ./examples/results/EXAMPLE_NAME/

+The most recent version is not being used in these tests.